PavolKostolansky/STM32H7_MulticoreFIR/README.md

 ![Go to the import view](https://github.com/PavolKostolansky/STM32H7_MulticoreFIR/blob/main/Docs/Images/Period7KHzGenerator.PNG?raw=true)

 The picture below shows captured **7 KHz** sine wave signal generated with the previously mentioned signal generator but this time it goes through microcontroller and FIR algorithm.
-Despite that, the signal should have the same amplitude because the FIR filter is a low pass with the 192 kHz cutoff frequency.
+Despite that, the signal should have the same amplitude because the FIR filter is a low pass with the **20 kHz** cutoff frequency.

 ![Go to the import view](https://github.com/PavolKostolansky/STM32H7_MulticoreFIR/blob/main/Docs/Images/20KHzCutoff_TestedPeriod7KHz.PNG?raw=true)